TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 --------------------------------

-- Function globals () is now available to programmatially set module attribs, issue #251
+- Function globals () is now available to dynamically get and set module attribs, issue #251
 - Demo for cyclejs was added, also to the shipment test
 - Enhancement for issue #247: One web page can now hold multiple Transcrypt apps
+- Regular expression module finished! (issue #98)
 - Fixes for issues #254 and #252, both having to do with sourcemap being one line off in else clause
 - Emulation of sync console I/O for educational purposes, text only
 - Autotest output now in tabular form for easy comparison, incl. source line nrs